-Here we answer some frequently asked questions about the Ott Planetarium and Keith Terry Palen Observatory.
+Here we answer some frequently asked questions about the Ott Planetarium, the WSU Public Observatory and the Keith Terry Palen Research Observatory.

 Q: How is the planetarium different from the observatory ?